idstck/laravel-fcm/readme.md

-# Laravel FCM
+# Simple Laravel FCM

-A Simple package that help you send a firebase notification with your laravel applications
+Simple package for using FCM as Push Notification.
+With multiple token or device ID and send with topics.

 ### Installation